vramirez1/gae_exercise/README.md

 Exercise
 --------
-__At every step, remember to push the changes to your repository.__
+__At every step, remember to push the changes to your repository.
+To do so, use the GUI to commit your changes, then push them.
+On a CLI, use git add [file]... to add files in the list to commit, so all the files you edited and created. then git commit -m "commit message" to commit the changes.
+Then git push , to push them to the repository on GitHub__

 1. Create an app
 *Use the gae_exercise repository to create an app*